-A WebLogic Server cluster consists of multiple WebLogic Server server instances running simultaneously and working together to provide increased scalability and reliability.
+A WebLogic Server cluster consists of multiple WebLogic Server instances running simultaneously and working together to provide increased scalability and reliability.

 What Are Dynamic Clusters?

 Dynamic clusters consist of server instances that can be dynamically scaled up to meet the resource needs of your application.
-A dynamic cluster uses a single server template to define configuration for a specified number of generated (dynamic) server instances.
+A dynamic cluster uses a single server template to define a configuration for a specified number of generated (dynamic) server instances.

 How Does a Cluster Relate to a Domain?